arXiv/arxiv-docs/site/pages/help/scientific_ad_board.md

 Former Members of the arXiv Scientific Advisory Board
 -----------------------------------------------------

-The current Board, and Cornell University Library, would like to express appreciation to the following former members of the Scientific Advisory Board, for their contributions to arXiv's governance and success.
+The current Board, and Cornell University, would like to express appreciation to the following former members of the Scientific Advisory Board, for their contributions to arXiv's governance and success.